 Only crimes that occur on campus property, public property immediately adjacent to campus, certain properties owned or controlled by UCSB, and properties owned or controlled by campus-recognized Student Organizations (e.g., fraternity/sorority houses) need to be reported for Clery Act purposes.
 Crimes that occur in hotel rooms and common areas used during University- or Student Org-sponsored trips are considered under the University’s “control” and should also be reported.
 For additional information regarding locations that are considered part of UCSB’s Clery Act geography, please see Clery Act Geography.
 Keep in mind that it does not matter if the victim of a crime is a member of the campus community or not—only the location is relevant to Clery Act reporting.

-CSAs are expected to immediately, or as soon as feasibly possible, report homicide, rape, robbery, aggravated assault, any type of sexual assault, and any type of hate crime.
-For more information about these and other crimes CSAs are required to report, please see Clery Act Crime Definitions.
+CSAs are expected to immediately, or as soon as feasibly possible, report all Clery crimes.
+For more information about crimes CSAs are required to report, please see Clery Act Crime Definitions.
 We strongly encourage CSAs to report any incident shared with them that is criminal in nature; the Clery Act Coordinator will determine which reports should be included in Clery Act statistics.
 (Campus policy violations are not part of the Clery Act reporting requirements.)

 How to Make a Report